AuroraDAO/datastream-client-js/README.md

 ### Subscriptions

+Below is the general information about the available Datastream `subscriptions`, including example payloads. \

+> **Important:** Values given in the example payloads are not precise examples and may be abbreviated or changed.
+They are only meant to represent the general form the event will take.

 #### `client.subscribe()`

 Subscribing to events is done by calling the `subscribe` method on a given client.
 This function has the signature as shown below.
 For the complete set of type signatures you can view them in the [Datastream Types Package](./packages/datastream-types).